Fridges, microwaves fall prey to global chip shortage

 Dreame has also spent “several million yuan” to test out chips that could serve as alternatives to the ones it typically uses, said Frank Wang, the company’s marketing director.

-“We’re working to have deeper control of our suppliers, and have even invested in a few suppliers,” he said.
+“We’re working to have deeper control of our suppliers, and are even looking to invest in a few suppliers,” he said.

 Reporting by Josh Horwitz in Shanghai, additional reporting by Shanghai newsroom; Editing by Sayantani Ghosh & Simon Cameron-Moore